What You Need To Know About Insulation and HVAC

 Condensation forms at temperatures equal to or below the dew point on duct surfaces.
 Microbial contamination can thrive in this moisture.
 You can prevent moisture damage by insulating ducts, which helps reduce condensation on duct surfaces, which in turn reduces mold, mildew, and bacteria growth.

-Duct Board Cleaning and Restoration
+Duct Board Cleaning and Restoration: Insulation Dangers

 Air turbulence, temperature, and humidity play havoc with fiberglass-lined ductwork over time.
 They all break down the duct liner’s primary seal.